Maxwell Bodenheim: Work

-The young Bodenheim and the even younger writer Ben Hecht met in Chicago and became literary friends about 1912.
-(At the time, Bodenheim was nicknamed "Bogey."
-The nickname was also applied in his later years in Greenwich Village).
-They co-founded The Chicago Literary Times (1923–1924).
-Contributors included Carl Sandburg, Theodore Dreiser, Edgar Lee Masters, Witter Bynner, Arthur Davison Ficke, Floyd Dell, Vachel Lindsay and Sherwood Anderson.
+In 1912, Bodenheim met Ben Hecht in Chicago and became literary friends.
+They co-founded The Chicago Literary Times which ran from 1923 to 1924, and had contributors including Carl Sandburg, Theodore Dreiser, Edgar Lee Masters, Witter Bynner, Arthur Davison Ficke, Floyd Dell, Vachel Lindsay and Sherwood Anderson.
+At the time, Bodenheim was nicknamed "Bogey."
+The nickname was also applied in his later years in Greenwich Village.

-Bodenheim was a co-founder alongside sculptor and dancer Lou Wall Moore, of “The Shop,” a bohemian social club in Chicago.
+Bodenheim was a co-founder, alongside sculptor and dancer Lou Wall Moore, of “The Shop,” a bohemian social club in Chicago.

 Bodenheim published his earliest verse in the groundbreaking Poetry magazine in 1914.
 A poem by Bodenheim was featured in the 1917 Others: An Anthology of the New Verse, which included poems by such future luminaries as T. S. Eliot, Marianne Moore, Carl Sandburg, William Carlos Williams, and Wallace Stevens.
 While the poet was living in New York City, he became an active member of the Raven Poetry Circle of Greenwich Village.

 Over the next ten years, he established himself as a leading American author, publishing ten books of verse, which incorporate many techniques of the imagists, and 13 novels.
 His poetry books include Minna and Myself (1918), Advice (1920), Against This Age (1923), The King of Spain (1928), Bringing Jazz!
 (1930) and Selected Poems 1914–1944 (1946).

 Bodenheim's novels include Blackguard (1923), Replenishing Jessica (1925), Ninth Avenue (1926), Georgia May (1927), Naked on Roller Skates (1930) and A Virtuous Girl (1930).
 His 1933 novel New York Madness was reissued in 2024 by Tough Poets Press.

 Critic John Strausbaugh suggests that Bodenheim had "a real talent for scandal, easy enough to generate during Greenwich Village's prolonged drunken orgy in the Prohibition years."
 Strausbaugh notes that Bodenheim's "haughty, insulting demeanor, and his habit of trying to steal other men's women right under their noses, got him regularly socked on the jaw and thrown out of bars, soirees and the fauxhemian revels at Webster Hall."
 For many years a leading figure of the Bohemian scene in New York's Greenwich Village, Bodenheim deteriorated rapidly after his success in the 1920s and 1930s.

 Personal life and death

 Marriages

-Bodenheim had three wives.
-His first wife was Minna Schein (married 1918-divorced 1938), with whom he had one son, Solbert, born 1920.
-His second wife was Grace Finan (married 1939-her death 1950).
-After becoming a widower, he married Ruth Fagin (married 1952–until their murder in 1954).
+Bodenheim had three marriages.
+His first wife was Minna Schein whom he married in 1918.
+The couple had one son, Solbert, born in 1920.
+They divorced in 1938.

+His second wife was Grace Finan, whom he married in 1939.
+Finan died of cancer in 1950.
+After becoming a widower, he married Ruth Fagin in 1952.